- PHP Basics

 <?php echo "<h1>About Me</h1>"; echo "<p>Hey!<br>I am Lucas from Frankfurt, Germany.</p>"; echo "<p>I am able to handle multiple tasks on a daily basis.</p>"; ?>

-The output of above PHP example, is:
+The output of the above PHP example is:

-PHP echo with Multiple Parameters
+PHP echo with multiple parameters

 <?php echo "I ", "use", " a creative approach to solve a problem"; $x = "use"; $y = "a creative approach to solve a problem"; echo "<br>"; echo "I $x $y"; echo "<br>"; $a = "I "; $b = "use"; echo $a . $b . $y; echo "<br>"; echo $a . $b . " " . $y; echo "<br>"; echo $a, $b, " ", $y; $x = 10; $y = 20; $z = 25; echo "<br>"; echo $x + $y - $z; ?>

-The output of above PHP example, is:
+The output of the above PHP example is:

-PHP echo Statement Example
+PHP echo statement example

 <?php echo "codes"; echo "cracker"; echo "<hr>"; echo "codes", "cracker"; echo "<hr>"; echo "Hey, I just love coding.
 I hope you too."; echo "<hr>"; echo "The value is: ", 2*43; ?>

-The output of above PHP example, is:
+The output of the above PHP example is:

 « Previous Tutorial Next Tutorial »